+Will they or won't they?
 Leaked memo shows US-led coalition forces to withdraw from Iraq

 "We respect your sovereign decision to order our departure," the letter said.

+"There's been no decision whatsover to leave Iraq," Esper said.
+"There's no decision to leave, nor did we issue any plans to leave or prepare to leave."
+Milley acknowledged that some language in the letter "implies withdrawal," but said that "is not what is happening."

+"The long and the short of it is, it's an honest mistake," he said.

-President Donald Trump said Sunday aboard Air Force One that troops would not leave Iraq unless the country compensated the US for the costs associated with building and maintaining military facilities there.
+On Sunday, President Donald Trump said troops would not leave Iraq unless the country compensated the US for the costs associated with building and maintaining military facilities there.

 "We have a very extraordinarily expensive air base that's there.
 It cost billions of dollars to build.
 Long before my time," he said.
 "We're not leaving unless they pay us back for it."